snowdrop/health-check-example/README.md

 This quickstart demonstrates the health check feature using Spring Boot microservices.

 We have two REST endpoints, a greeting endpoint and a shutdown endpoint.
-The first one returns a simple hello string, while the second one shuts down JVM (System.exit(0)).
+The first one returns a simple hello string, while the second one shuts down SpringBoot server.
 To demonstrate how health check functions, simply invoke shutdown endpoint, and OpenShift should, based on health check, re-create new pod with your app.